Defence of Kamalpur: Artillery and air strike

 On 4 December, Indian aircraft fired rockets and cannons on the post in three sorties.
 Maj.
 Gen. Gurbux Singh (commander of the north region) himself entered affairs by sending Capt.
 Malik a note via a Mukti Bahini courier: " whatever you decide to do, we have every intention of eliminating Kamalpur post.
 It is to save you and our side casualties this message is being sent to you ".
 He sent another note after a further air strike and this was met, as had been the other messages, by increased firing by Malik's men.
 But it could not go on, Malik received the order by radio to surrender, which he did at 19:00 that day.

 Outcome

 Sukhwant Singh noted, Malik "had put up a courageous stand ... and had surrendered after holding a brigade of besiegers for 21 days ...
 Manekshaw sent a personal congratulatory message to Malik, commending his defiant stand".

 Maj.
-Gen. Gurbux Singh decided to meet Malik personally but, while being driven towards Kamalpur by Kler, their jeep went over a mine and he was badly wounded.
+Gen. Gurbaksh Singh Gill decided to meet Malik personally but, while being driven towards Kamalpur by Kler, their jeep went over a mine and he was badly wounded.

 When Capt.
 Malik's force was taken in, it was found that his company was nearly out of ammunition, barring a few hand grenades and a few bullets each.